 “Join The Army: The Medics Are Really Well-Trained”

 Want the best example ever?
-Remember the ads for the Marines where the soldier fought a LAVA COLOSSUS with a SWORD?
-Regular tv ads have to feature small print or a manic recitation of side effects, this one might as well have featured screen-length font reading “KILLING SHIT IN REAL LIFE?
+Remember the ads for the Marines where the soldier fought a (presumably-Afghani) lava colossus?
+And not with a gun, but with a sword?
+Regular TV ads are required to feature small print or a manic recitation of side effects; no such restriction here, it might as well have featured screen-length font reading “KILLING SHIT IN REAL LIFE?
 IT’S ACTUALLY A VIDEO GAME.
 NOBODY SUFFERS, ESPECIALLY NOT YOU.”
-(I’m not linking it because I’m not going to subject you to propaganda, considering propaganda works.
-Ain’t I a sweetie~?)
+(I’m not linking the video because subjecting you to propaganda is the Marines’ job.)
+And this worked, or they wouldn’t have run the ad.
+It worked to convince young men and women to sign up en masse to put their lives on the line.

-If we want to warm someone’s heart into beating the same rhythm as ours regarding healthcare, the environment, welfare, equality, needs & wants and what’s deserved & what’s earned, we have to stick to what works, which is absolute unbending pressure behind our message.
+So if we want to warm someone’s heart into beating the same rhythm as ours regarding healthcare, the environment, welfare, equality, needs & wants and what’s deserved & what’s earned, we have to stick to what works: absolute unbending pressure behind our message.

 You can even imagine it, a conversation stripped of all intellectual pretense.